python/cpython/Doc/library/asyncio-tutorial/what-asyncio.rst

 Computers process things sequentially, which is why programming languages like Python also work sequentially; but what we see here is that our code is also going to **wait** sequentially.
 This is, quite literally, a waste of time.
-What we would really like to do here is wait for the all the replies *concurrently*, i.e., at the same time.
+What we would really like to do here is wait for all the replies *concurrently*, i.e., at the same time.

 Preemptive Concurrency